 Many other destination countries have a similar well-developed legal framework to regulate their higher education market.
 A study abroad company working with partner institutions in other countries also abide by a professional code of conduct developed and recommended by industry associations or reputed organizations such as the British Council and the Canadian Bureau for International Education (CBIE).

 These rules, laws, and acts are aimed at helping agents and universities follow good practices.
 It shows that the study abroad company is responsible and respects the rules and likes to keep things straight and transparent.
 This is crucial for university partnerships.

-Invest In A Good Office Setup
+Invest In Office Setup

 Of course, having a splendid office makes the task of conducting business much easier and convenient.
 But a well-furnished and well-equipped office also signals your long-term plan to stay in the industry.
-On top of that, it also adds to your credibility and reputation in the eyes of both prospective students and partner institution.
+On top of that, it also adds to your credibility and reputation in the eyes of both the prospective students and the partner institution.

 All universities want their local partner to have a good office.
 That’s because it allows them to send their prospective students to your office to get more information on the courses and other aspects of studying abroad.
 Needless to say, having an office located in the city center, can make a huge difference in the way would-be partners see you.

 Another good investment for your office would be the right kind of Agency Management Software.
 Agentcis is one of the tools which allows you to organize your business so well that you’ll rarely experience any troubles in your dealings with partner institutions or prospective students.